SeanCdepu/ClickView_Takehome/README.md

 ```

 ### B)
-Natual joins are like inner joins but will join based on columns with the same name and wont duplicate columns in a select statement e.g. col1, col2, col3 rather than a.col1, a.col2, b.col1, b.col3
+Explicit joins are normal joins such as inner, left or full outer where the 'ON' clause is used to define a criteria for the join to be linked by.
+Natual joins create the 'ON' clause for you based on columns with shared names.
+These joins won't duplicate columns in a select statement e.g. col1, col2, col3 rather than a.col1, a.col2, b.col1, b.col3

 ## Task 2
 ```